OpenNTI/nti.docs.platform.enduser/editorguide/setup.rst

 Course Assets
 --------------

 Upload an image to represent your course.
-This image will display in the course catalog, as well as represented in the background of your course.
+This image will display in the course catalog, and will be in the background of your course.

 1. Click on the "Edit" button next to "Assets."